Luthey-Schulten-Lab/SummerSchool_2025/CME/WCM/README.md

 ### Genetically Minimized Bacterium, JCVI-Syn3A

-Minimal cell, JCVI-syn3A is a synthetic bacterium based on mother organism Mycoplasma mycoides capri published by J. Craig Venter Institute in 2016 \cite{hutchison_design_2016}.
+Minimal cell, JCVI-syn3A is a synthetic bacterium based on mother organism Mycoplasma mycoides capri published by J. Craig Venter Institute in 2016[^hutchison_design].
 JCVI-syn3A has a doubling time of about 2 hours and consistently forms spherical cells of approximately 200 nm in radius.

 JCVI-syn3A's genome is minimal in all living organism, 543 kbp long and containing 452 genes code for proteins and 38 genes for RNAs.
-The ratio of unclear protein-coding genes is 90 out of 452, which is also smallest compared to other well-studied organism, including yeast and E. coli \cite{breuer_essential_2019}.
+The ratio of unclear protein-coding genes is 90 out of 452, which is also smallest compared to other well-studied organism, including yeast and E. coli[^breuer_metabolism].

 <p align="center">
   <img src="../figs/figs_WCM/syn3A_genome.png" width="450" alt="Minimized Genome"> <br>